space-wizards/docs/src/en/space-station-14/chat.md

 - constraints on sending side (must have mouth, must have ability to speak, must have working headset, must have cryptokey inside headset, etc)
 - constraints on receiving side (must... have ears?, must see message author, must be near author, etc)
 - specific formatting settings for rendering this communication type

+As chat is one of core parts of the game, almost all chat messages are part of replays.

 Other then that chat and other messages sent between players (in-game entities and admins) can be grouped into two typesfrom game atmophere standpoint:
 * **In-round messages** - These chat types cover messages that are "round-scoped".
 This means they relate to something that shows up in replays and are "things that happened in that particular round".
 They are part of round and thus part of replay.